prashantbhandari99/LinkedInConnect/README.md

 # LinkedInConnect
-A simple chrome extension that automates connect in LinkedIn.
+A chrome extension that's able to send connection requests to a list of people in a LinkedIn search.